akira-endo/mathepidrill/tableofcontents.md

 Do some calculation using basic operators in R, for example, +, -, *, /, %/%, ^, etc.

 ### Math functions
-Try some math functions, for example, exponential, trigonomaetric functions, and others.
+Try some math functions, for example, exponential, trigonometric functions, and others.

 ### Variable